 ESL Games are possibly the best ways to practice the English you’re learning.
 Because they’re fun, they are a great break from memorizing and drill.
 They provide the repetition you need to make words and phrases automatic without “boring you to tears.”

-Games are even more valuable if you’re embarrassed to use the English you know because you’re afraid of making mistakes.
+Games are even more valuable if you’re embarrassed to use your English because you’re afraid of making mistakes.

 Focusing on the challenges of the game relieves anxiety and self-consciousness.
 It frees your mind to process English words and structures at a deeper level.